Ramón C. Cortines: Early life and career

 Cortines was born in San Antonio, Texas.
-He briefly served as Superintendent of Schools in LA in 2000 and has headed a total of five school districts nationally.
-Cortines had also served in the U.S. Army from 1953-1955.
+He briefly served as superintendent of schools in LA in 2000 and has headed a total of five school districts nationally.
+Cortines had also served in the U.S. Army from 1953 to 1955.

-During the early 1960s Cortines served as Activity Director for Northview High School (in Covina) and later with South Hills (in West Covina) High School and soon moved up as the former Superintendent of Schools in the California cities of Pasadena, San Francisco, San Jose, along with being a former New York City Schools Chancellor.
+During the early 1960s Cortines served as Activity Director for Northview High School (in Covina) and later with South Hills (in West Covina) High School and soon moved up as the former superintendent of schools in the California cities of Pasadena, San Francisco, San Jose, along with being a former New York City Schools Chancellor.
 He was appointed to lead the New York City Schools in September 1993 by the former New York City Board of Education, serving during the last months of the administration of Mayor David Dinkins and during the first years of the administration of Mayor Rudy Giuliani.
 Cortines and Giuliani feuded for much of their shared tenure, with Giuliani being critical of Cortines' running of the schools.
 Cortines stepped down from the chancellorship in October 1995, going into the private sector.

-Following his tenure in New York, Cortines served as a Senior Advisor to the U.S. Secretary of Education during the tenure of former Education Secretary Richard Riley.
+Following his tenure in New York, Cortines served as a senior advisor to the U.S. Secretary of Education during the tenure of former education secretary Richard Riley.
 Before accepting the chancellorship, Cortines had been nominated to serve as Assistant Secretary of Education for Intergovernmental Affairs by President Bill Clinton, but he withdrew his nomination before his was confirmed by the U.S. Senate.
-Cortines served as LA's interim Superintendent for several months in 2000, before former Colorado Gov. Roy Romer assumed the position.
+Cortines served as LA's interim superintendent for several months in 2000, before former Colorado governor Roy Romer assumed the position.